lvjiaxuan/release/README.md

 lvr -c=latest
 ```

+#### `--verbose-change` argument

+Disable by default.

+It means that CHANGELOG.md would contain more changes which could not be parsed by conventional commits.

 ### Commit / Tag / Push

 Enable `--commit` `--tag` `--push` by default when enable bump and changelog meanwhile. (opt-out by `--no-push`, etc.)